Housing & energy grants

 |Lived with someone 80 or over who also qualifies.||

 |Lived in a care home but didn't receive pension credit, income support, jobseeker's allowance or income-related employment and support allowance.||£100||£150|

 If you're on the state pension or in receipt of another social security benefit, such as pension credit or income-related employment and support allowance, then you should receive it automatically, paid in the same way as the other benefit you receive.
 See the full eligibility criteria.

 If you've not had the winter fuel payment before and don't get benefits or a state pension, or only get universal credit, housing benefit, council tax reduction or child benefit, then you'll need to claim it.
 You can either apply by post or by calling the helpline on 0800 731 0160.

 You'll receive a letter with your estimated payment date, though you should receive it before Christmas as payments are made in November and December.
-If you've not received it by 13 January 2021, you should speak to your local benefits office.
+If you've not received it by 14 January 2022, you should contact the winter fuel payment centre.

 The cold weather payment is a separate grant paid by the Government to older people and those on certain benefits, to help cover costs when temperatures hit zero and below in your area.

 It applies if the average temperature is – or is forecast to be – 0°C or below for seven days in a row between 1 November and 31 March.
 You get £25 for each seven-day period.
 See our full Cold Weather Payment guide for more info.

 There's help available if you're struggling to pay your bill